9beach/toke/README.md

 command-line client written in [Python](https://www.python.org).

 `toke` is mainly influenced by [diana](https://github.com/baskerville/diana).
-Although largely rewritten, you can easily find the soul of `diana` in my code.
+Although largely rewritten, you can easily feel the soul of `diana` in my code.

 ## Installation